-Students may not wear flip-flops, flats, sandals, high heels, or shoes that may be distract to the educational environment.
-Student footwear needs to be appropriate for athletic activities.
-Student's Name (Print) Student's Signature Date I agree to require my student to fo ollow this Dress Code.
+1. Students may not wear flip-flops, flats, sandals, high heels, or shoes that may be distractin to the educational environment.
+2. Student footwear needs to be appropriate for athletic activities.
+Student's Signature Date this Dress Code. nment. o be appropriate for athletic activitie Student's Signature